PipeVerri/Scanz_old/README.md

 ## _possible features:_

-- make the program more portable, for example, just download the python script and run it
+- ~~make the program more portable, for example, just download the python script and run it~~ Done! 🎉

-- make it possible for the program to run without needing root, making it posible to be ran on un-rooted targets
+- ~~make it possible for the program to run without needing root, making it posible to be ran on un-rooted targets~~ imposible by the way the scanner works

 - faster scan times, specially on multiple subnetts